Prashika/okta-react-sample-app/README.md

 # okta-react-sample-app
 ## Steps to follow:
+1. Create your own okta-developer account

-1. Register your application by selecting Applications -> Create App Integration.
+2. Register your application by selecting Applications -> Create App Integration.
 On the next screen, choose OIDC and Single Page App and click Next.

    On the next screen, edit the application settings.
    App integration name: Application name

-2. Configure your app as follows:
+3. Configure your app as follows:

    Base URI: http://localhost:3000